SovereignCloudStack/standards/Standards/scs-0100-v2-flavor-naming.md

 clients to feel betrayed or claim damages.
 It might in extreme cases also cause SCS to withdraw certification along with public statements.

-You may offer additional SCS- flavors, following the naming scheme outlined here.
+You may offer additional `SCS-` flavors, following the naming scheme and rules outlined here.

-You may offer additional flavors, not following above scheme.
+You may offer additional flavors, not following above scheme and not starting with `SCS-`

-You must not offer flavors with the SCS- prefix which do not follow this naming scheme.
+You must not offer flavors with the `SCS-` prefix which do not follow this naming scheme.
 You must not extend the SCS naming scheme with your own suffices; you are encouraged however to suggest extensions that we can discuss and add to the official scheme.

-Note that all letters are case-sensitive.
-In case you wonder: Feature indicators are capitalized, modifiers are lower case.
-(An exception is the uppercase -G for a pass-through GPU vs. lowercase -g for vGPU.)

 ## Naming options advice